What is Employee Onboarding and How Can You Onboard New Staff Effectively?

 Before the first day

-New hire onboarding actually begins its timeline when they accept your job offer, long before your new employee actually arrives for their first day of work.
+New hire onboarding actually begins when they accept your job offer, long before your new employee actually arrives for their first day.
 After going through recruitment procedures and choosing your desired candidate to fill the role, there are some things you’ll need to prepare to make the first day run as smoothly as possible.

 One of the easiest ways to achieve this is to let your employees—both current and incoming—know what is happening.
-Inform your current staff when to expect the new recruit and what their role will be.
-You should also send your new recruit an email at least a week before their first day.
-The email should let them know you’re excited to be working with them as well as include important information.
+Inform your team when to expect the new recruit, what their role will be, and how they can help during onboarding.
+You should also send your new recruit an email at least a week before their first day to let them know you’re excited to be working with them as well as include important information.

 - Paperwork: Make your onboarding process more efficient by providing employment paperwork before the first day.
 This way they can sign the necessary documents electronically, freeing up the first day for other tasks.